 It's, well, boring.

 Trail Running is like hiking (in a way), but with you're running, not walking.

-Just as with hiking, you’re out in the countryside, running along paths and across different terrain.
+Like hiking, you're out in the countryside, running along paths and across different terrain.

-Running with Kids, and Why it is Important
+Running with Kids and Why it Is Important

-Our eldest has run a few times for her school, and has done quite well, even though she doesn’t train.
+Our eldest has run a few times for her school and has done quite well, even though she doesn't train.

 The main thing is that they learn to push themselves to achieve something.
-In this case they may just be pushing themselves to run up a hill, but I think the principle is a good life lesson, no matter what you do.
+In this case, they may just be pushing themselves to run up a hill, but I think the principle is a good life lesson, no matter what you do.